mkonig/focus_move_app/README.md

 ```

 - prioritize
-  - When using the **move** action prioritized apps will be positioned on the right and get focus.
+  - When using the **move** action prioritized apps will be positioned in the given position
+    and get focus.
+  - The apps list is checked in order, so that the first app in the apps list that is also on the
+    current workspace is treated as the prioritized app.
   - Use the app header without the **app.** part.